 Co-directed by the Wachowskis (1849, 2144, 2300) and Run Lola Run’s Tom Tykwer (1936, 1973, 2012), who directed the marvelous Whishaw in the underrated Perfume, Cloud Atlas moves seamlessly between its stories and styles, managing a truly stirring love them (the film was co-scored by Tykwer) used too briefly in the film’s final third.

 This is a mega-movie, which is why Mitchell’s book was deemed “unfilmable” and why Cloud Atlas is dizzying in its narrative threading, more often than not inspiring not awe for perverse curiosity about who is under the make-up, which almost always looks unbelievably artificial, than for how the stories themselves fit together.
 Perhaps that’s the point.
 Cloud Atlas is a gorgeous aesthetic trip, certainly, but in service of what?
-In the end, as a grizzled old Hanks sits by the fire concluding his yard, we realize that none of these individual stories has emotional resonance, though the Whishaw/D’Arcy and Sturgess/Bae segments come closest.
+In the end, as a grizzled old Hanks sits by the fire concluding his yarn, we realize that none of these individual stories has genuine emotional resonance (though the Whishaw/D’Arcy and Sturgess/Bae segments come closest).

-It’s hard not to award points here because Cloud Atlas is reaching for greatness and doing something defiantly different and new, and it’s about something meaningful—we are all a part of a cosmic, natural order—together—and the karmic implications of how we treat our fellow man will be visited on future generations.
-Heady stuff, but not all that complex, and the film crusades on that theme for nearly three hours.
+It’s hard not to award points here because Cloud Atlas is reaching for greatness and doing something defiantly different and new, and it’s about something meaningful—how we are all a part of a cosmic, natural order, together—and the karmic implications of how we treat our fellow man will be visited on future generations.
+Heady stuff, yet not all that complex, and the film crusades on that theme for nearly three hours.

-Cloud Atlas is about ideas not people, and for a movie about human interconnectedness that’s a fatal misstep.
+Ultimately, Cloud Atlas is about ideas not people, and for a movie about human interconnectedness that proves a fatal misstep.